How to Troubleshoot Common SSL Issues

 The Problem:

-- Install Intermediate Certificates: Some SSL providers require you to install intermediate certificates along with the primary certificate.
-Verify that all necessary certificates are installed correctly.
+- Install Intermediate Certificates: Some SSL providers require intermediate certificates to establish trust.
+Make sure these are installed correctly on your server.

 2. Mixed Content Warnings